Algebraic Data Types

 We include Haskell as one of the three lenses through which we are are exploring programming languages because it reveals these three truths that we might not learn if we never leave the comfort of more mainstream languages:

-Haskell's type system has also evolved over time, but it has managed to remain relatively coherent.
+Haskell's type system has also evolved over time, but it has managed to remain small and coherent.
 With just the data command, Haskell developers define enums, records, tuples, unions, and recursive collections.
 Types may have generic parameters.
 The compiler infers types and performs static typechecking.
 With just the class command, Haskell developers define interfaces that many types can implement.

 The type system in Haskell has held steady because it was designed from the outset to support algebraic data types.
 An algebra is a set of rules that dictate how symbols may be combined through operations.
 You are familiar with the algebra of arithmetic, which describes how variables and numbers may be combined via arithmetic operators.
-The number of rules in the arithmetic algebra is small, but through them you can define a wide variety of mathematical behavior.
+The number of rules in the arithmetic algebra is small, but through them we can define a wide variety of mathematical behavior.

 In this chapter we explore the algebraic data types of Haskell and other languages.
 By its end, you'll be able to answer the following questions: